SishaarRao/FancyTweeter/README.md

 [![version][release-badge]][RELEASE] [![license][license-badge]][LICENSE]

 Pettiness?
-Fuck yea
+Fuck yea.
 Jack Schefer?
 The love of my life💕💕💕

 This application allows a twitter account to respond to any mention with the same exact words but with the closest synonyms for the words in the tweet.